 In mimoLive, layers hold every ingredient of the final video composition.
 The concept is taken from how we create real-world photo collages and work in the same way.
 The lowest layer is in the very background, the highest layer is in the foreground of the composition.
 The overall final video output is called the program out.

-mimoLive has lots of layers with a certain purpose.
+mimoLive has lots of different types of layers.
 Please refer to the Layer Library for a list of available layers.

-There are three ways to add a layer to the layer stack:
+There are three ways to add a new layer to the layer stack:

 - Drag a source from the Sources Repository to the layer stack.

-In case of a visual source you will get a preconfigured Placer layer which displays the source in full screen mode.
+In the case of a visual source, you will get a preconfigured Placer layer which displays the source in full-screen mode.

-In case of an audio source you will get an Audio Only layer.
+In the case of an audio source, you will get an Audio Only layer.

 - In the Layer Templates Library double click on the Layer Template you want to add.
-The new layer will be added on the top of the current selected layer.
+The new layer will be added on top of the currently selected layer.

 Reordering Layers in the Layer Stack

-Because its important at which position a layer is placed in the layer stack you may need to rearrange the layer e.g. to bring a background behind the chroma keyed video source.
+Because it is important at which position a layer is placed in the layer stack you may need to rearrange the layer e.g. to bring a background behind a half-transparent video source.